jcast6/MySQLWithJava/README.md

 3. get excel sheet of the products with amounts and employee data and import data into tables
     - export your excel file of data in Excel to CSV and import that in MySQL Workbench using the MySql "Table data import Wizard".

+4. This project is still a work in progress for education purposes and for fun as well.